-Working to maintain and improve the quality of life of neighborhoods and community corridors, the Bureau received a total of 1,322 general property complaints and collected $12,118 in fines and fees for various violations.
-Also, a total of 9,258 City health order compliance inspections were conducted.
+Striving to maintain and improve the quality of life of neighborhoods and community corridors, the Bureau received 1,779 general property complaints and collected $12,532 in fines & fees for various violations.
+Also, 65 City health order compliance inspections by the Venue Task Force were conducted.

 - City Officials